Eight gardaí suspended as part of corruption investigation

 A Garda spokesman confirmed that the eight members were suspended earlier on Saturday.
 Photograph: Niall Carson/PA Wire

-Eight gardaí have been suspended as part of a major Garda investigation into corruption in public office.
+Eight gardaí have been suspended as part of a major Garda investigation into corruption in public office in the Munster region.

-A Garda spokesman confirmed that the eight members were suspended earlier on Saturday, as a result of an ongoing investigation, which is being led by an Assistant Commissioner, Special Crime Operations (SCO).
+A Garda spokesman confirmed the garda members were suspended earlier on Saturday, as a result of an ongoing investigation, which is being led by an Assistant Commissioner, Special Crime Operations (SCO).

 The suspensions come after lengthy enquiries by a team of officers attached to the Garda National Bureau of Criminal Investigation.